QihuangZhang/ZeroInf/README.md

 2021-07-20

-Tutorial of "Zero-Inflated Poisson Models with Measurement Error in Response" by [Qihuang Zhang](https://qihuangzhang.com) and [Grace Y. Yi](https://www.uwo.ca/stats/people/bios/Yi,%20Grace.html).
+Data and code for reproducing the results in the article of "Zero-Inflated Poisson Models with Measurement Error in Response" by [Qihuang Zhang](https://qihuangzhang.com) and [Grace Y. Yi](https://www.uwo.ca/stats/people/bios/Yi,%20Grace.html).